DFriend01/os161_devcontainer/.devcontainer/config/README.md

 Add your own dotfiles to the devcontainer simply by dropping them inside the `config` directory and rebuilding the devcontainer.
 Likewise for editing dotfiles.

-### Sys161 Config File

-The `sys161.conf` file is populated inside `/home/osdev` like the other config files.
-It will automatically be copied to `$WORKSPACE_DIR/os161/root` during the setup process.
-If a configuration file already exists inside the root directory, it will not be ovewritten.